-Last year four Cubans of African descent traveled to the Upper Banta chiefdom in Sierra Leone to visit the place from where some of the songs and dances that are part of the heritage of these Cubans originated and are still sung and performed.
+In 2013, four Cubans of African descent traveled to the Upper Banta chiefdom in Sierra Leone to visit the place from where some of the songs and dances originated that are part of their heritage and which are still sung and performed.
 Stories passed down from the tribe’s ancestors tell of how some of their people had been stolen into slavery.
-The visit of the Cubans to their ancestral home marked a return of those stolen people who had been victims of the transatlantic slave trade almost two hundred years ago.
+The visit of the Cubans to their ancestral home marked a return of those people who had been victims of the transatlantic slave trade more than two hundred years ago.

-What do we have buried within our memories that lies dormant, waiting for something to reawaken it?
-What are some things we no longer do that once invigorated our spirits and our bodies?
+What do we have buried in our memory that lies dormant, waiting for something to reawaken it?
+What are things we no longer do that once invigorated our spirits and bodies?
 And what would it take for us to remember them and to then once again do them?
 Think about it.
 When was the last time you danced?
-Or when did you last skip down the street, go skating, sing in the shower, say good morning to a stranger, paint a picture, or jump rope?
+When did you last skip down the street, go skating, sing in the shower, say good morning to a stranger, paint a picture, or jump rope?

-Try to remember something that you used to do that was very important to you—that brought you joy.
+Try to remember something that was once very important to you—that brought you joy.
 Then figure out why you stopped doing it.
 Did someone shame you about it?
 Did you decide it wasn’t cool?
-Did you get worn out from working so much and being an adult that you didn’t have any energy left?
+Did you get so worn out from your adult responsibilities that you didn’t have any energy left?
 Or did you just quit listening to your heart?

 So, maybe the next time I’m in the produce section of the supermarket and an old disco hit comes on over the sound system, I’ll follow the promptings of my heart and start to dance.
-And, maybe, like the elderly man in Africa, I’ll keep dancing.
+And, maybe, like Joe Allie in Africa, I’ll keep dancing.

 Categories: Theological Reflections